MrP4l/admin-dashboard/README.md

 # Admin-Dashboard
 The Odin Project project - https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-admin-dashboard
 ---------
 Admin-Dashboard inspired by Metronic 8 Admin-Dashboard Classic Theme, all dynamic elements must be added.
+No frameworks were used.
 Not optimized for mobile devices.